 It is not advisable to enable the CRC check in the target device's fuses when using drag-and-drop programming.
-This is because a subsequent chip erase (which does not affect fuse bits) will effect a CRC mismatch, and the application will fail to boot.
-To recover a target from this state, a chip erase must be done using Atmel Studio/Microchip MPLAB® X IDE, which will automatically clear the CRC fuses after erasing.
+This because a subsequent chip erase (which does not affect fuse bits) will effect a CRC mismatch, and the application will fail to boot.
+To recover a target from this state, a chip erase must be done using MPLAB® X IDE or Atmel Studio 7, which will automatically clear the CRC fuses after erasing.

-3.1.3.4 Special Commands
+3.1.3.3 Special Commands